Skip to main content

 • Feeding often and for as long as your baby wants will help you make breastmilk.
 The more breastmilk your baby drinks, the more milk you will make.

 • Let your baby guide the number and length of feedings.
 Breastfeed whenever your baby shows signs of hunger.
-They will stop feeding when full.
+They will stop feeding when they are full.

-• Offer the breast before your baby cries by watching for early signs of hunger (sucking motions, smacking lips, putting fist or fingers into mouth, searching with an open mouth).
+• Offer the breast before your baby cries by watching for early signs of hunger (sucking motions, smacking lips, putting their fist or fingers in their mouth or searching with an open mouth).

 • It is normal for breastfed babies to feed at least eight times in 24 hours.

 • All babies grow differently.
-Growth spurts often occur at three weeks, six weeks, three months and six months.
+Growth spurts often happen at three weeks, six weeks, three months and six months.

 • Find a breastfeeding buddy.
 This is someone who has had a positive breastfeeding experience and can help you.
 They can share breastfeeding knowledge to help you on your breastfeeding journey.

-A baby should feed every 2-3 hours, but babies often want to feed more often, even every hour, especially in the second day.
-This is normal and is not a sign of a low milk supply.
-It means your baby is adjusting to their new world.
+A baby should feed every two or three hours, but babies often want to feed more often, even every hour, especially on the second day.
+This is normal and is not a sign of low milk supply.
+It means your baby is getting used to their new world.

 Don’t worry about your milk supply.
-During your pregnancy, you made plenty of colostrum for your baby to drink at this time.
+During your pregnancy, you made plenty of colostrum (see below) for your baby to drink at this time.
 The frequent feedings will help you make mature milk.

 Babies feed better when they can touch or feel your skin.
-Remove blankets and baby mittens for the feeding.
-Your baby’s touch will help them focus on feeding and boost your milk production.
+Take your baby’s blankets and baby mittens off for feedings.
+Your baby’s touch will help them focus on feeding and boost your milk supply.

 Colostrum

-Colostrum, sometime known as liquid gold, is a thick sticky yellow milk that you produce during pregnancy and during the first few days after birth.
+Colostrum, sometimes known as liquid gold, is a thick sticky yellow milk that you produce during pregnancy and during the first few days after birth.

 Colostrum contains large amounts of living cells that protect against bacteria and viruses.
 It acts as a baby's first vaccine.

-Even though your body makes a small amount, colostrum is high in nutrition and is all your baby needs in the first few days.
+Even though your body makes a small amount of colostrum, it is high in nutrition and is all your baby needs in the first few days after birth.

 Normal feeding

 At first your baby may be sleepy.
-You may need to try changing your baby's diaper or placing the baby skin-to-skin to help them wake up and feed.
+You may need to try changing their diaper or placing them skin-to-skin to help them wake up and feed.

 It is normal on the second night for your baby to feed often and cry if taken off the breast.
 This can be stressful for new parents but is normal for newborns.